Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 ### Snowman Project

 We have all of the pieces we need to build the final version, and now it's time to bring all the pieces together into a fully functional Snowman game!
-The last piece of the puzzle is to incorporate the `get_word_progress` helper function and end the game with a success message if the user guesses all of the letters in the word.
+The last piece of the puzzle is to incorporate the `print_word_progress_string` and `get_word_progress` helper functions and end the game with a success message if the user guesses all of the letters in the word.
 Use the following description of the final version as a guide and follow the link below to write and test your final version of Snowman!

 Game Description:
 1. User starts the game from the command line